Dunera

 About the procedure and the sources

 Several sources were used for this page.
-First, the 253 names on the Dunera’s “Ex Arandora Star” embarkation list[2] National Archives of Australia (NAA), Embarkation List No. 1, NAA Item ID 657104, pages 4-6, retrieved Aug 30, 2023.
+First, the 253 names on the Dunera‘s “Ex Arandora Star” embarkation list[2] National Archives of Australia (NAA), Embarkation List No. 1, NAA Item ID 657104, pages 4-6, retrieved Aug 30, 2023.
 The add-on "R" on the numbers stands for "Ringleader". and the Melbourne landing list[3] Disembarkation list Melbourne "Ex Arandora Star", ibid pages 95-99. were compared.
 The British authorities had misspelled a plethora of names on the first list.
-The disembarkation lists probably made on the Dunera and by Australians were obviously more carefully made.
+The disembarkation lists made on the Dunera by Australians were obviously more carefully made.
 It was now possible to search for the individuals[4] Out of 251 men, one was disembarked at Cape Town.
 Another name on the British list could not be researched. in the Australian National Archives[5] Cf. Personal files at NAA, retrieved Aug 17, 2023.
 (NAA).
-From this, 22 names of Jewish internees[6] Even "dissidents" who had turned away from Judaism were persecuted by the Nazis for racist motives. emerged.
+From this, 22 names of Jewish internees[6] Even "dissidents" who had turned away from Judaism were persecuted by the Nazis for racist motives. emerged initially.
 Further information, including on the classification by the tribunals, had been found on the ancestry platform ancestry.

 With the extensive “supplement” to the official British final report in the matter of Arandora Star by Louis Eleazar Gutmann-Polangen[7] Louis Eleazar Gutmann-Polangen, "Arandora Star Victims.
 A Supplement to the White Paper", 1941, retrieved Aug 20, 2023. an interesting source was found.
 The author, himself one of the survivors, named more than 130 internees of the Arandora Star transport from his own knowledge.
 For each person he included brief biographical note.
 This list includes other Jews and Nazi opponents among the 251 survivors[8] The difference between the 253 names on the British embarkation list and the 251 men who disembarked in Australia arose because Heinz Scheither, who was listed by the British, was not taken on board and Wolfgang Kittel was allowed to leave the Dunera in Cape Town. of the Arandora Star who were subsequently deported to Australia on the Dunera.

-Gutmann-Polangen also lists almost 80 internees who were deported to Canada on other transports.
-Gutmann-Polangen’s list contains 29 names of the 58 survivors[9] Cf. Notes on Rachel Pistol's presentation at the conference "Arandora Star Remembered", London, Nov 30, 2021, accessed on Aug 30, 2023. known to him who were not allowed to be deported for health reasons.
-However, he deliberately makes no claim to completeness in his memoirs.
+Another list contains names known to Gutmann-Polangen of about 70 survivors[9] Cf. Notes on Rachel Pistol's presentation at the conference "Arandora Star Remembered", London, Nov 30, 2021, accessed on Aug 30, 2023. who were not allowed to be deported to Australia for health reasons by doctors at Meanskirk Hospital in Scotland.
+He also lists almost 80 internees who were deported to Canada on other transports.

 In autumn 2024, a collection of ‘red index cards’ from British authorities was found.
 The brief references to 315 survivors of the Arandora Star contained therein were researched and, where necessary, incorporated into the biographical information.

-Almost every third person a Nazi persecutee
+No coincidence: almost every third person a Nazi persecutee

-Based on Gutmann-Polangen’s information and his own research, at least 140 Germans and Austrians on the Arandora Star were Jews or political refugees.
-That is almost 30 percent of the 478 compatriots taken onto the ill-fated ship, 304 of whom survived, 251 of whom were deported to Australia on the Dunera.
+Based on Gutmann-Polangen’s information and his own research, around 153 Germans and Austrians on the Arandora Star were Jews or political refugees.
+That is almost 32 percent of the 478 compatriots taken onto the ill-fated ship.
+Of the 304 survivors, 250 men[11] Of the 253 names on the list mentioned above, two did not make the journey and one man was taken off board in Cape Town.
+Therefore, 250 men arrived in Australia on the Dunera (deaths during the voyage are not included here). were deported to Australia on the Dunera.
 Because the known British documents contain no information about the reasons for internment or religious affiliation, no further details can be given about many of the names.
-Karl Olbrysch, a former member of the Reichstag for the Communist Party, was the most prominent of the political figures on board.
-Often enough, the British adopted the defamatory Nazi suffix “Israel” – and still classified these men in category “A” as Nazis!

 Stumbling stone for Karl Olbrysch in Berlin-Schöneberg, Goltzstrasse 13.
 Photo: Peter Dehn.

 The resulting illegal deportations belied the violation of human rights and honor of thousands of Jews and Nazi opponents – and the damage to property, health, soul or even life these men suffered by Britain.
-The impression remains that in some tribunals decisions were made under anti-Semitic and politically right-wing colored premises in order to get rid of undesirable people.

 The lists of names